dchampion/crypto/src/README.md

 The unit tests also contain documentation, the most descriptive of which is embedded in the full&ndash;protocol tests inside [dh_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/dh_test.py), [rsa_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/rsa_test.py) and [ec_test.py](https://github.com/dchampion/crypto/blob/master/src/tests/ec_test.py), which exercise the highest&ndash;level primitives in the `core` package.
 These tests simulate sessions from start to finish; from parameter&ndash;setup and key&ndash;negotiation to secure, authenticated message&ndash;exchange between parties over insecure channels.

 # Why Python?
 Python has a built&ndash;in multiprecision library featuring large-integer support; a prerequisite for industrial&ndash;strength computational cryptography.
-Using a language such as C, C++ or Java, would have required the services of a third&ndash;party, external library, which I tried to avoid for reasons stated above.
+Using a language such as C, C++ or Java would have required the services of a third&ndash;party, external library, which I tried to avoid for reasons stated above.